Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/1-Intro-to-Substrate_Slides.md

 ---v

- ### 🌈 Easier (light)Client Development
+ ### 🌈 Easier (light)Node Development

 Notes:

-for the case of client, your client only needs to implement the host/node, and NOT re-implement the business logic.
+for the case of node, your node only needs to implement the host/client, and NOT re-implement the business logic.

-Simply compare the process to create an alternative client for Ethereum, where you need to re-implement the EVM.
+Simply compare the process to create an alternative node for Ethereum, where you need to re-implement the EVM.

-Same applies to light client, as they do not need to deal with the state transition function.
+Same applies to light node, as they do not need to deal with the state transition function.

 ---v